martinkr/onelinecode/doc/array.md

 Returns a new array which contains every n-th item of the original array.

+### `shuffle``

+Returns a new array with shuffled items.
+Be aware, that the shuffled items are not truly random because `Math.random` will return a pseudo-random number.

 ### `sortAsc`
 Returns a new Array sorted by ascending order (Numbers).
 Beware of JavaScripts Automatic Type Conversion if your `Array` contains something else than `Numbers`.